 As anyone who has spent a long time writing automation tools can attest, it doesn't always make sense to automate every task yourself.
 Sometimes it takes a while to realize that something can or should be automated.
 If you don’t fully understand the pitfalls and edge cases involved, the work of automating it can actually be more time-consuming, tedious, and error prone than just manually performing the task.

-What’s next in the realm of automation?
-Allowing partners to become more effective through the power of consistent workflows, actionable reporting, proactive insights via machine learning, and more.
-I’m excited to continue working toward the future of automation at BitTitan and to see where it takes us and our partners!
+The vision of BitTitan software fits precisely in the realm of automation: allowing partners to become more effective through the power of consistent workflows, actionable reporting, proactive insights via machine learning, and more.
+I’m excited to continue working toward the future of automation at BitTitan and to see where it takes both BitTitan and our partners!